ratbag98/PySquaredle/README.md

 New feature: a PyQt6-based GUI that shows individual word solutions by the magic of squiggly lines.

+## Scraping

+Another new feature: running the script without a word list will fetch today's puzzle for you.
+It reads the Javascript directly, since I hate web-page scraping with a passion.
+If the author of Squaredle changes the format then my code will break, which is sad.

 ## Basic program logic

 The puzzle is represented as a string.
 Most of the code uses indexes into this